sammysiegel/MAGNA-U/README.md

   the three shapes, and it calls the `gen_coords()` function for hexagons.

 #### MNP Class Base Attributes
-- `filepath`: A string with the directory in which data relating to the MNP assembly will be stored.
+- `directory`: A string with the directory in which data relating to the MNP assembly will be stored.
 If you pass the name of a directory that does not already exist, the program will create it for you.
     - *default value*: `'./MNP_Data'`